An Article citation count refers to the number of times an article has been cited by other scientific publications.

 A higher citation count in the same field published at around the same time indicates that the article has been more influential on the progress of research in that field.
 But a citation count is a measure of impact rather than quality.
 It is equally possible that an article is cited to disapprove its conclusions, or as an example of poor practice.

 Hanken subscribes to Web of Science and Scopus (available through Hanna).
-Google scholar is freely accessible, but you need to activate the library’s link and log in to Hanna to access licensed materials, when using Google Scholar outside Hanken.
+Google scholar is freely accessible, but you need to activate the library’s link and log into Hanna to access licensed materials, when using Google Scholar outside Hanken's network.

 To find an article citation score on Web of Science, do a "Basic Search" for the article you are interested in.
 The number of times the article has been cited will be visible on the results page.